 Remember when you look at dates from Europe that they are written in the format dd/mm/yy.
 For instance, if you see the date 06/03/20 in the United States, it means June 3, 2020.
 However, if you see this same date 06/03/20 in Europe, it would be referring to March 6, 2020.
 Any FCI or BVA documentation will have dates written as dd/mm/yy.

-BVA will not evaluate a dog unless they meet the their minimum age requirement of one year, so you can be assured that a dog tested by BVA was tested when he was at least a year old.
+BVA will not evaluate a dog unless they meet the their minimum age requirement of one year.
+Therefore, you can be assured that a dog tested by BVA was tested when he was at least a year old.
 OFA posts the date of the test on their website thereby taking the responsibility for examining the paper off of you.

-However, as has already been discussed, you can get FCI clearances at ANY age.
+However, as we have already discussed, you can get FCI clearances at ANY age.
 In addition, Penn Hip will evaluate a dog as young as four months.
 Getting these 4-month Penn Hip clearances is becoming more and more common with breeders of the imports.
 A clearance done at 4-months is not adequate.
 If it were, every breeder in the country would be doing them.
 We will discuss more on Penn Hip below.

 Dogs Being Bred Who Were Imported With “Full” Clearances as Puppies